dekoza/mtgpl/docs/_sources/IKO.rst.txt

 :mtgtip:`Migratory Greathorn<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/6/a/6a2a287b-b83f-444f-84f7-e388beb616c2.jpg?1591227787|https://scryfall.com/card/iko/165/migratory-greathorn?utm_source=api>`
    Mutate |mana_2|\ |mana_g| (If you cast this spell for its mutate cost, put it over or under target non-Human creature you own.
 They mutate into the creature on top plus all abilities from under it.)

-   Whenever this creature mutates, search your library for a basic land card, put it onto the battlefield tapped, then shuffle your library.
+   Whenever this creature mutates, search your library for a basic land card, put it onto the battlefield tapped, then shuffle.

 :mtgtip:`Monstrous Step<https://c1.scryfall.com/file/scryfall-cards/border_crop/front/8/9/893f300b-a823-4156-90f2-0636e9f499b0.jpg?1591227799|https://scryfall.com/card/iko/166/monstrous-step?utm_source=api>`